No hidden fees100% onlineFree fast deliveryUnlimited 24/7 supportFree doctor reviewNo charge until a provider approves

 Week 4 and beyond: settling into the pattern

 By the end of the first month, most patients have a clear sense of how the protocol fits their life.
-Spray users have found their daily rhythm.
-Injection users have a reliable timing pattern.
-From here the protocol typically requires less active thinking — it becomes part of the routine.
+Both spray and injection users have a reliable sense of their timing and dose.
+From here the protocol typically requires less active thinking.
+It becomes part of the routine.

 the psychology that actually matters